 1. Gin can help fight illnesses.

 How many of you know that one person who drinks gin like it's going out of style, but never gets sick?
 Well, there's a reason for it.
 Gin is loaded with juniper berries.
-Juniper berries are a natural medicine that contain anti-microbial and anti-fungal properties along with some antioxidants.
+Juniper berries are a natural medicine that contains anti-microbial and anti-fungal properties along with some antioxidants.
 Consuming them lowers your chances of sickness and improves your general health.

 Gin is so potent that it was used medicinally to cure malaria as an old-world remedy.
 When Europeans began colonizing the tropics, they found malaria to be worse than it was in Europe.
 A cure was needed to keep the colonizers alive.
 Discovering that the quinine in tonic battled malaria, the British began to drink it in moderate consumption.